arnitdo/gpguio/README.md

 Run gpguio.py

+After you have finished, click Save and Quit.

+A file named script.py will be created which will contain code as per user actions

+Run script.py on a Raspberry Pi with the appropriate components installed as per user actions

 **Dependencies :**

 python3, guizero and tkinter

-tkinter comes installed with python installations in Windows and Mac
+tkinter comes installed with python installations in Windows and Mac (if option selected during installation)

 for tkinter(LINUX ONLY) run - sudo apt install python3-tk